ramthescnd/blog/_posts/2022-02-12-first-post.md

 Its old-stock from a trusted ebay seller, but really dont ask me how much this thing costed me.
 I just could not resist 😬.
-So, Im still waiting for the xStation and the 3D-printed SD-mount.
+So, Im still waiting for the xStation and the 3D-printed SD-mount (Im still waiting for it as of 07.04.2022!)

 You know how things go...